 Meet some of our students

-Becoming a German speaking tour guide next to the polar circle: meet Beate
+A German speaking tour guide next to the polar circle

 Beate is from Northern Norway – where the sun does not go down in the summer and never shows in the winter.

 Beate had learned German in school, but it was mostly reading and not speaking.
-So she decided to brush up her German with the Jens & Jakob textbook and some 1:1 lessons with a German teacher from Skapago.
+So she decided to brush up her German with the Jens & Jakob textbook and some 1:1 lessons with a German teacher recommended to her by Skapago.

 Growing up in the United States means – for most people – they will never speak another language than English.